Haroldo Conti

 Haroldo Conti (May 25, 1925 – 1976?) was an Argentine writer, screenwriter, teacher and Latin professor.
-On May 5, 1976 he disappeared during the Proceso de Reorganización Nacional military dictatorship; on this day the "Día del Escritor Bonaerense" (Day of the Buenos Aires Province writer) is held to commemorate this date of his kidnap.
+On May 5, 1976 he was disappeared during the Proceso de Reorganización Nacional military dictatorship; on this day the "Día del Escritor Bonaerense" (Day of the Buenos Aires Province writer) is held to commemorate this date of his kidnapping.

 In 2015, an English translation of his first novel, Southeaster, was published by And Other Stories in the UK.
+This second edition followed that published in Spain (2013) by Immigrant Press under the title "South-East".

+In 1981, Colombian Nobel prize winner Gabriel García Márquez wrote of Conti's disappearance, saying that he "was one of the greatest of Argentinian writers."

 Biography

 Conti was born in Chacabuco, Buenos Aires.
 He was the son of Petronila Lombardi and Pedro Conti, who was the founder of the Chacabuco Peronist party.
-He studied Philosophy at the University of Buenos Aires, he finished his studies in 1954 and wrote the film La bestia debe morir ("The beast must die").
+He studied Philosophy at the University of Buenos Aires, he finished his studies in 1954 and work as an assistant of director Román Viñoly Barreto in the film La bestia debe morir ("The beast must die").

-In 1955 he married Dora Campos and together they had two children: Alejandra and Marcelo.
-He later formed a home with Marta Acuña (also Scavac) and they had a son together, Ernesto, in early 1976.
+In 1955 he married Dora Campos and together they had two children.
+He later had a son with Marta Acuña (also Scavac) in early 1976.
+From 1956 until 1967 he was a teacher at the Colegio Nacional No 3 Mariano Moreno.

-Conti discovered the Paraná Delta through his future wife, Dora Campos, who took him boating there before they were married, and came to love the place he would fly over as a qualified civil pilot.
+In 1962 he published his first novel Sudeste, which won the Fabril Prize and appeared on the Primera Plana best-sellers list in 1963.
+Conti discovered the Paraná Delta, featured in the novel, through his future wife, Dora Campos, who took him boating there before they were married, and came to love the place, which he would fly over as a qualified civil pilot.
 They first rented, and later bought a house on one of its islands near Tigre.

-The Delta features in "Sudeste" and appears in other of his works.
-He also gave a hand in the renovation of a boat hull to launch the "Alejandra", which he kept as long as he had the money to sail her.
+The Delta is featured in his novel "Sudeste" and appears in other of his works.
+He also lent a hand in the renovation of a boat hull to launch the "Alejandra", which he kept as long as he had the money to sail her.
 A keen sailor, he was once shipwrecked off the Uruguayan coast in the "Atlantic" yacht.